Over the years, we have collected numerous questions about Krampus and our organization. Here is a small selection of our favorites:

 What is Minnesota Krampus?

-Minnesota Krampus is a non-political, 501c3 non-profit, educational organization with the mission to preserve and promote the culture and customs of the winter holiday season from the area around the city-state of Salzburg, Austria.
-We want others to see and understand the history and beauty of this alpine tradition, and we do this by providing literature, participating in ethnic festivals, and funding an annual college scholarship.
+Minnesota Krampus is a non-political, 501c3 educational non-profit with the mission to preserve and promote the culture and customs of St Nikolaus and his Krampus from the area around the city-state of Salzburg, Austria.
+We want others to see and understand the history and beauty of this alpine tradition, and we do this by creating and distributing literature, visiting schools and ethnic festivals, and funding an annual college scholarship.

 What is/are Krampus?